 In order for Trueplay to make your Sonos speaker sound as good as it can in the environment it is in, you have to go through a tuning process.
 Unlike other tuning processes though, Trueplay takes around two minutes and while it makes you look a little silly for these 120 seconds, it's very simple and easy.

-The Sonos app will prompt you to start tuning and after following the steps, which we have detailed in a how to feature, it will eventually emit a series of test sounds.
+The Sonos app will prompt you to start tuning and after following the steps, it will eventually emit a series of test sounds.
 These sounds are made up of three properties - brown noise, pulse sounds that allow for echoes and a sweep of frequencies.

 The microphone in your iOS device detects how these sounds react to the room you are in by measuring how the sound waves reflect off the walls, furnishings, glass and other surfaces.
 This information is then used to determine the layout of your room and the tuning will take place automatically.